In this post, our Roundup lawyers will give you:

 While Bayer continues to work on settling these remaining Roundup cases, the company is telling investors that future Roundup liabilities will depend on the outcome of the company’s appeal to the U.S. Supreme Court.
 Future liability has been one of the most significant issues for Bayer in the Roundup litigation.
 It may take years or even decades for Roundup users to develop lymphoma.
 This means Bayer could face a steady stream of new Roundup lawsuits for the next 20 years.
 This type of “long tail” tort liability can be a nightmare for publicly traded corporations like Bayer.

 The second prong of Bayer’s strategy is based on winning an appeal to the Supreme Court in the Hardeman case.
-Hardeman was the very first Roundup bellwether trial that resulted in a massive verdict.
+Hardeman was the first Roundup bellwether trial to result in a massive verdict.
 Bayer has been appealing the Hardeman, hoping to win a game-changing legal argument.
 Bayer is arguing that the Roundup claims should be preempted by federal law because the EPA has found that cancer warnings are not required for glyphosate.
 If Bayer can get an appellate court to accept this legal argument, it would effectively block many future Roundup claims.

 What is the average payout for a Roundup lawsuit?